 - Concern about toddler tantrums or constant movement

-The CARES harness helps reduce these worries while making airport travel easier.
+The CARES harness helps reduce these worries while making airport travel easier for the whole family.

 Why Parents Choose the CARES Harness

-Families often choose CARES because it balances safety and convenience.
+Families often choose CARES because it balances safety and convenience in a way that bulkier options simply can’t match at the airport.

 Parents like CARES because it: